 Here at Oktana, we focus on quality to ensure the applications we develop are secure, functional and scalable.
-However, we know that practice makes perfect and that’s why we consistently host workshops to improve our craft.
-Our next workshop will feature Git and best practices for navigating around it.

 What is Git, you may ask?
 Git is an open source version control system used to manage pertinent files and company tracking history, all while coding in a secure environment.